Sound the Shofar!

-The shofar is an ancient musical instrument.
-It is made from the horn of a ram (called a Ram's Horn Shofar) or from an African Kudu (called a Yemenite Shofar).
+The shofar is made from the horn of a ram (called a Ram's Horn Shofar) or from an African Kudu (called a Yemenite Shofar).

-James sounds the shofar at his home church Gateway Church (Dallas-Fort Worth) at the monthly SHABBAT Services as well as across the country in churches, at events, celebrations, and conventions as he shares the story, history, and relevance of the shofar in biblical history and prophecy.
+James sounds the shofar at his home church Gateway Church (Dallas-Fort Worth) at the monthly SHABBAT Services (Held in Southlake or Dallas Campuses) as well as across the country in churches, at events, celebrations, and conventions as he shares the story, history, and relevance of the shofar in biblical history and prophecy.

 The word Shofar appears more than seventy times in the Holy Bible.
 When you see the word trumpet, trumpets, or coronet in the Bible it usually means Shofar.